gracelang/language/website/GraceDialects/logo.md

 ### Example 3

 This example draws a stylized house.
-It's a bit more complex because we start (on line 6) by telling the turtle to `moveToBottomLeft`, which isn't seomthing that it already knows how to do.
+It's a bit more complex because we start (on line 6) by telling the turtle to `moveToBottomLeft`, which isn't something that it already knows how to do.
 Scroll down and you will see that on lines 29–37 we *teach* the turtle how to `moveToBottomLeft` by giving it a _method_ with that name.
-The method defines `moveToBottomLeft` in terms of simpler thangs that the Turtle *does* know how to do.
+The method defines `moveToBottomLeft` in terms of simpler things that the Turtle *does* know how to do.

 Similarly, this example (on lines 22–27) teaches the turtle a method for drawing a `square(_)`.
 This is used on line 9.